apache/arrow/README.md

 ### What's in the Arrow libraries?

-The reference Arrow implementations contain a number of distinct software
+The reference Arrow libraries contain a number of distinct software components:
-components:

 - Columnar vector and table-like containers (similar to data frames) supporting flat or nested types